-As we enter the New Year, Chris Ogborne offers some advice on how the fanatical angler can survive end of winter and prepare for warmer times.
+As we enter the reach the coldest time of the fly fishing year, Chris Ogborne offers some advice on how the fanatical angler can survive the end of winter and prepare for brighter times.

 “Late winter can be a cold, frustrating time for the fly angler.
 It’s true that there is still plenty of fishing available if you don’t mind taking on the elements.
 Small stillwaters abound, there are grayling to be caught, and for some hardy souls you can brave the elements at sea or coastline

 But for others – and for fair weather anglers like me – it’s time for a rest.
 The holidays come and go, while other jobs need doing.
 As Danny McNicol of the infamous pub The Bell at Ubley used to day, ‘the fish need a break and so do we!’